Marja Van Kampen

 Marja Van Kampen (b.1949)

 I defy anyone not to be blown away by the explosion of colour in Marja Van Kampen's magical paintings.
-I have included only three of her fabulous expressionist works on this page, but you can find lots more across the website.
+I have included only two of her fabulous expressionist works on this page, but you can find lots more across the website.
 Her range of hues and tones are so visually striking, both in terms of their direct impact and lingering effect, that one wonders why more Irish artists don't spice up their pictures with a dose of Van Kampenesque colour.
 Her compositional skills are no less obvious.
 The way she packs her canvases with a diverse range of bold and soft lines, to create maximum interest, is (in my experience) quite unique.
 Nothing jars.
 Each work's complex jigsaw of lines, images and colours holds together perfectly.
 It's Paul Gauguin meets the Fauvists meets Pablo Picasso (on a good day), and it leaves me breathless.

-BEST IRISH ARTISTS 2009
+BEST IRISH ARTISTS

 For a list of the leading Irish